ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

   - master, controller, scheduler, ETCD, flannel & caliko
   - node, container run time, kubelet, kubeproxy
 * What are the taints & tolerations
+	- Taint will be applied to nodes as key value paid, will allow to force set of pods
+	- Tolerations will be applied to pods, allow the pods to schedule onto nodes with matching taints.
 * How you acheive pod security
 * Stateful sets
 * what is Init container